kumarprobeops/probeopslab/README.md

 **Cloudflare shows 525/526 errors**
 - SSL mode should be "Full (strict)" not "Flexible"
 - Certificate must be valid (Let's Encrypt or Origin CA)

-## Public Instance

-Don't want to self-host?
-We run a public instance at **https://probeopslab.com** for quick tests.

 ## Contributing